Cracksealing

 Slippage Cracks

-Slippage cracks are usually crescent-shaped and caused by heavy traffic that is stopping, turning, or climbing a hill.
-Resultant stresses cause a bond failure between the upper and lower pavement layers.
-The open end of the U-shaped crack always follows the direction of the applied force.
-These cracks are usually caused due to a contaminant between the different lifts of asphalt.
+Slippage cracks are crescent-shaped cracks that form due to heavy traffic that is braking, turning, or accelerating on an incline.
+These stresses cause a bond failure between the upper and lower pavement layers, often due to a contaminant between asphalt layers.
+The open end of the U-shaped crack always aligns with the direction of the applied force.

 An image of Slippage Cracks in Pavement